AbrahamGarcia240/VimDocumentationPlugin/README.md

 # Vim Documentation Plugin
-This is a Vim plugin coded in Python 3 that creates the command **Document** which adds in the current Vim line a documentation header like:
+This is a Vim plugin coded in Python 3 which adds templates for Python documentation

+For functions, such template looks like:
 ```
 # --------------------------- <your_function_name> --------------------------- #
 #